Adyen/adyen-magento2/README.md

 # Releases

-1. **Major** releases are done ONLY when we absolutely need to.
+1. **Major** releases are done ONLY when absolutely required.
 We try to not to introduce breaking changes and do major releases as rare as possible.
-Average now is **yearly**.
+Current average is **yearly**.
-2. After each bug fix is resolved, we aim to make a **patch** release.
-A minor or a patcn release is scheduled but not limited to **once every 2 weeks.**
+2. A minor or a patcn release is scheduled but not limited to **once every 2 weeks.**

-**Note: This can be subject to change based on the load and dependancies of the Integration tools team. **
+**Note: This can be subject to change based on the load and dependancies of the Integration tools team.**

 ## Support & Maintenance